PR454D/opendata/README.md

 OpenData is a collection of open source databases designed from ground up for object storage.
 We aim to deliver highly focused, objectstore-native versions of online databases that can power your application stack.
 As of today, we have a competitive timeseries database and a data streaming backend.
 We plan to ship vector search, text search, and other database types over time.
 Contributions are welcome!

-Building performant, cost-effective, and correct online systems on object storage takes special care.
+Building performant, cost-effective, and correct online database on object storage takes special care.
 Successful designs all have to solve the problem of write batching, multiple levels of caching, and snapshot isolation for correctness.
-OpenData systems build on a common foundation to solve these problems.
-This common foundation gives OpenData systems a common set of operational tools, configuration systems, etc., that make our systems easier to operate in aggregate.
+OpenData databases build on a common foundation to solve these problems.
+This common foundation gives our databases a common set of operational tools, configuration systems, etc., that make our databases easier to operate in aggregate.

 # Architecture

 ## 10,000ft view

 The OpenData ecosystem builds databases for object storage on a common core.
 At a high level, the ingestion, storage, and query layers are logically separated from each other.
 The ingestion layer implements write APIs, the storage layer takes writes and indexes them into read optimized data structures, and the query layer implements query APIs that consume read optimized versions of the written data.
-Each layer leverages a common set of components across the products, which is a key part of what makes the experience to develop and operate OpenData systems efficient.
+Each layer leverages a common set of components, which is a key part of what makes the experience to develop and operate OpenData databases efficient.

 ```
   ┌───────┐        ┌───────┐        ┌───────┐